turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ```

 We're returning whatever was stored in the CSV file, but phone numbers in the
-file are formatted in a number of ways.
+file are formatted in a couple different ways.
 We need to normalize it.

 Open up the test suite for `EntryRepository`.
 We've got assertions that expect
 the unformated phone numbers.
 Tweak the assertions to expect the correct